 Fund Sponsor & Index

-The fund is managed by Oshares Investments.
-OUSA has been able to amass assets over $734.13 million, making it one of the average sized ETFs in the Style Box - Large Cap Value.
-OUSA seeks to match the performance of the FTSE US Qual / Vol / Yield Factor 5% Capped Index before fees and expenses.
+Managed by Oshares Investments, OUSA has amassed assets over $700.73 million, making it one of the average sized ETFs in the Style Box - Large Cap Value.
+OUSA, before fees and expenses, seeks to match the performance of the FTSE US Qual / Vol / Yield Factor 5% Capped Index.

 The FTSE US Qual / Vol / Yield Factor 5% Capped Index measures the performance of publicly-listed large-capitalization and mid-capitalization dividend-paying issuers in the United States.